Use an assortment of tools to track the release progress and quality.

 You can view your release's forecasted progress by adding the Release forecast widget to your Dashboard.
 The widget displays a line with the forecasted progress of user stories or defects through the end of the selected release.

 The widget also includes details on the release, including finished story points and expected completion.
-For details, see Dashboard widget descriptions.
+For details, see Dashboard widgets: general.